Back to blog

 Why this matters

-LLMs compress the time between concept and usable demo.
+LLMs shorten the gap between concept and usable demo.
 That changes how you explore ideas:

 • You can test an interaction before you commit to a stack